Westow: Buildings

-Point-to-point racing takes place annually at Whitwell-on-the-Hill to the West of the village and is a popular, well-attended event.

-The village is a popular way point for cyclists, motorcyclists and drivers as from the A64 road it is on the edge of excellent driving roads stretching from Beverley across to Helmsley and to Whitby on the North East English coast.

-The village is also in military low-flying airspace zone (LFA12).
-On week days the sight of all types of military aircraft on training missions is a frequent and spectacular occurrence.
-Most frequent are the Short Tucanos from RAF Linton-on-Ouse.
+The Church of St Mary is a Norman church constructed with limestone rubble and ashlar – most of the church was demolished with only the tower remaining, and it was rebuilt on a much smaller scale, using the original stone, in the 1860s.

 Second World War

-During the Second World War, Kirkham Priory was used for large scale trials of D-Day wading and amphibious vehicles by the British Army and was visited secretly by Winston Churchill and King George VI.
-Women's Land Army (WLA) civilians were billeted in the village.
+During the Second World War, Kirkham Priory in Kirkham was used for large scale trials of D-Day vehicles by the British Army and was visited secretly by Winston Churchill and King George VI.

+Women's Land Army (WLA) civilians were billeted in Westow to do agricultural work.

+Many evacuees from Hull, which was heavily bombed during the Second World War, were housed in Firby Hall and in Westow.

 Bombs were dropped close to Firby Hall by a German aircraft.
 In October 1942 a German Aircraft (Junkers Ju 88A from 7/KG4) was hit by ground defence fire during a low level attack on Driffield aerodrome.
 It crash landed on Richmond Farm, Duggleby with one fatality.

-A Halifax Bomber crashed on a training flight near Greets Farm, Welburn in 1942, and a P-51 Mustang crashed at Fotherdale Farm near Thixendale in 1945.

-Many evacuees from Kingston upon Hull, which was heavily bombed during the Second World War, were housed with Westow families.